airbytehq/airbyte/docs/connector-development/tutorials/config-based/5-incremental-reads.md

 ## Next steps:

-Next, we'll add the connector to the [Airbyte platform](https://docs.airbyte.com/connector-development/tutorials/cdk-tutorial-python-http/use-connector-in-airbyte).
+Next, we'll run the [Source Acceptance Tests suite to ensure the connector invariants are respected](6-testing.md).